Can your phone get a virus?

 In this article, we’ll look at how to tell if your phone has a virus and the quick means to eliminate them.

 What is Android Malware?

-Malware is a computer virus.
+Malware (also known as malicious software) is a computer virus.
 As its name suggests, it is a “virus” for computers; like how humans get sick when a virus enters their body, the device becomes “ill” when a virus makes its way through.

 Android malware can cause many ill-effects.
 Some are not very complicated; all they do is slow the phone down.
 While in some extreme cases, the purpose of the malicious programs can be something very intrusive, for example, stealing banking information, or taking control of personal files and asking for a ransom.

 In most cases, it will be unknowingly installed on your phone by yourself.
 You may have installed an app (compromised by hackers) from a third-party website.
 To be more precise, here are some of the ways your device can get infected by malicious software.